Topic 9: Plant biology (13 hours)

 - Dicot plants have apical (primary growth) and lateral (secondary growth) meristems.

-∑ - Mitosis and cell division in the shoot apex provide cells needed for extension of the stem and development of leaves.
+∑ - Mitosis and cell division in the shoot apex provide cells needed for the extension of the stem and development of leaves.

 - Cells in the meristems undergo mitosis repeatedly to produce new cells and growth in a plant

 - Root meristems are responsible for the growth and extension of the root

 - Shoot meristems create cells responsible for shoot growth, but also create cells that will develop into flowers and leaves

 - Apical meristems create additional meristems including protoderm (forms epidermis), procambium (forms vascular tissue) and ground meristem (forms pith)

 ∑ - Plant hormones control growth in the shoot apex.
 Auxin is the only named hormone that is expected.

 - Hormones are chemical messages produced and released by one part of an organism that has an effect in another location

 - One of the main plant hormones is auxin